nyffchanium/argoclima-integration/info.md

 Probably more often, but that's what I found.

+## Dummy Server

+If you want to restrict the internet access of the device or make sure this integration will still work should the server go offline, you can use the [dummy server][dummy-server] provided with this repository.

 ## Restrictions / Problems

 - If an API request is sent while another one is still in progress, the latter will be cancelled.
 It does not matter whether any of the requests actually changes anything.
 I.e. concerning parallel requests, only the most recent one is regarded by the device.\